Network Traffic Analysis with Process Mining: The UPSIDE Case Study: Evaluation

 The classification ability of our method is evaluated with the test set.
 Specifically, given a state, we take the traces of the test CR devices and test RL devices and evaluate the positive and unknown classifications.
 Based on these classifications, we evaluate the similarity of two probability mass functions that estimate, based on the positive and unknown classifications, the distribution of states in the CR and RL data.
 Let $P_{x}=\{p_x(s)\in[0,1]:s\in \bar{S}=S\,\cup\,\{s_{unk}\}\}$ be the probability mass function of video game $x\in\{CR,RL\}$, where $p(s)$ is the probability of state $s$ and $s_{unk}$ indicates a state that could not be identified using the state-wise thresholds mentioned above.
-We measure the similarity of the two PMFs with the intersection $I$ and cosine similarity $CosSim$ metrics:
+We measure the similarity of the two PMFs with the cosine similarity $CosSim$ metric:

-The lower these two metrics, the easier it is to discriminate the CR traffic from RL traffic.
+The lower this metric, the easier it is to discriminate the CR traffic from RL traffic.
 To further demonstrate the ability of classifying different network traffic, we adopt the Area Under the Receiving Operating Curve (AUC), which evaluates the quality of a classifier built based on the number of states classified as unknown.
 We compute the AUC by splitting the entire network data of devices $d_{5,\dots,12}$ into smaller segments whose length is 1\% of the total number of packets.
-For example, the network data of $d_5$ (a CR device) and $d_9$ (an RL device) are split into segments of approximately 724 packets and 1152 packets, respectively; the classifier's AUC depends on 1) the ability to identify states in the segments of $d_5$ --- true negatives and false positives --- and 2) the assignment of unknown states to the segments of $d_9$ --- true positives and false negatives.
-Hence, the AUC depends on the True Positive Rate (TPR) and False Positive Rate (FPR):
+The classifier's AUC depends on 1) the ability to identify states in the segments of test CR devices --- true negatives --- and 2) the assignment of unknown states to the segments of test RL devices --- true positives.
+To evaluate the statistical robustness of the results, we perform the non-parametric Kruskal-Wallis test against the results across the five runs, and further contextualize the results by comparing them with other interpretable one-class classification methods: the Isolation Forest (iForest), Histogram-based Outlier Score (HBOS), Z-score, and Copula-Based Outlier Detection (COPOD).
+These methods are trained to recognize CR windows obtained with our method's phase 2, and tested with the same strategy above, i.e., the ability to identify positives and unknowns within the segments.